pierlucaanania/ReservoirRepo/README.md

 # basic_code.py
-Basic exercise for beginners to build up a simple calculator, useful to understand if, elif and break and continue.
+Basic exercise for beginners to build up their skills and to strengthen mine.